The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 For spectral line modeling and generation of maps of line flux and kinematics, we used the Julia package \texttt{CubeFitter.jl} \citep{riverathorsen2025cubefitter}\footnote{\url{https://github.com/thriveth/CubeFitter.jl}}, a software package that quickly and flexibly models emission lines in spectroscopic datacubes.
 CubeFitter is written in the \texttt{Julia} programming language \citep{bezanson2017julia}, to strike a balance between computation speed and simple, flexible development.
 Julia has proven for our tasks to be \(\sim \times 100\) faster than Python, while taking up a number of lines of code and a level of coding complexity similar to Python code of equal functionality. \texttt{CubeFitter} relies on a number of existing Julia packages for its core functionality, most importantly the general curve fitting package \texttt{GModelFit.jl}\footnote{\url{https://gcalderone.github.io/GModelFit.jl}} for model building infrastructure and fitting functionality, \texttt{Measurements.jl}\footnote{\url{https://juliaphysics.github.io/Measurements.jl}} for propagation of uncertainties, and optionally \texttt{VoronoiBinning.jl}\footnote{\url{https://github.com/Michael-Reefe/VoronoiBinning.jl}}, a Julia implementation of the original \texttt{Vorbin} package \citep{capellari2003}.

 The \texttt{CubeFitter.jl} package loads a FITS datacube into a data structure with relevant, partially user-provided, metadata such as instrument resolving power, data units, and more.
 The program ships with a list of emission lines, mainly taken from Drew Chojnowski's online line list\footnote{\url{http://astronomy.nmsu.edu/drewski/tableofemissionlines.html}}, in turn compiled mainly from data from NIST \citep{nist_asd}.
 A few additional lines are taken from other places, see the package documentation.
 Alternatively, the user can pass their own line list to the code.
 The package incorporates the tables of spectral resolution for NIRSpec\footnote{available for download at \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#gsc.tab=0}.
-These are pre-launch estimates; we are not aware of in-orbit measurements.}
+These are pre-launch estimates; although in-orbit measurements have recently been made \citep{shajib2025arxiv}, they have not yet yielded data products suitable for implementation in code like this.}.

 An optional function allows the user to subtract the continuum under the emission lines.
 The function, \texttt{cont\_subt}, estimates the continuum by masking out a wavelength range around a set of the strongest emission lines, sigma clipping the remaining data bins to 3 \(\sigma\), and taking a running median within a broad kernel (51 pixels by default, but settable through an option argument to the function).
 This running median is then interpolated into the masked pixels and subtracted from the original spectrum, and the procedure is repeated for better masking and sigma clipping.
 Caution should be given to pick a median window width suitable for the data; specifically, it will subtract all features with a width \(\lesssim \) this window.